Skye Nicolson

 Skye Brittany Nicolson (born 27 August 1995) is an Australian professional boxer.
-As an amateur she competed in the featherweight event at the 2018 Commonwealth Games, winning the gold medal.
-Nicolson competed at the 2020 Summer Olympics.
-In her first bout in the women's Feather (54–57 kg) preliminaries she beat Im Ae-ji from Republic of Korea on points.
-She was beaten in the quarterfinals by Kariss Artingstall from Great Britain.
+She is a former WBC featherweight world champion.
+As an amateur, she competed in the featherweight event at the 2018 Commonwealth Games, winning the gold medal.
+Nicolson also represented Australia at the delayed 2020 Tokyo Olympics.

-Early years
+Early life

 Nicolson was born at Logan Hospital in Meadowbrook, Queensland.
-She grew up on the Gold Coast and attended Our Lady's College throughout her upbringing.
-Nicolson started boxing training at 12 years of age in the Gold Coast suburb of Yatala at the Jamie Nicolson Memorial Gym, which is named after her late brother.
-Her brothers, Jamie and Gavin, were tragically involved in a fatal car crash a year before she was born.
-Jamie was one of the greatest amateur boxers in Australian history who competed at the 1992 Olympic Games and won a bronze medal at the 1990 Commonwealth Games.
+Her father is Scottish-born Allan, originally from Glasgow, and her mother is English-born Pat from London.
+Nicolson grew up on the Gold Coast and attended Our Lady's College.
+She started boxing training at 12 years of age in the Gold Coast suburb of Yatala at the Jamie Nicolson Memorial Gym, which is named after her late brother.
+Notable students she grew up training alongside in the same Yatala gym include future world champions Cherneka Johnson and Che Kenneally.
+Her brothers, Jamie and Gavin, were killed in a car crash a year before she was born.
+Jamie competed at the 1992 Olympic Games and won a bronze medal at the 1990 Commonwealth Games.

-Amateur boxing
+Amateur career

 In 2016, Nicolson won bronze at the World Championships in the Welterweight division.
 She missed out on the Rio 2016 Olympics and moved down 4 weight classes to the featherweight division.
 She then competed at the 2018 Gold Coast Commonwealth Games and won gold.
-Nicolson defeated Michaela Walsh from Northern Ireland in the final bout in a split decision and walked away with the victory in her home city of the Gold Coast.
+Nicolson defeated Michaela Walsh from Northern Ireland in the final bout in a split decision.

 The Queensland athlete claimed her spot on the Tokyo 2020 Australian Olympic Team at the 2020 Asia and Oceana Qualification event held in Amman, Jordan after defeating Mongolia's Bolortuul Tumurkhuyag.

-Nicolson reached the quarter final of the 2020 Tokyo Olympics before suffering a 3–2 defeat to Great Britain’s Karriss Artingstall.
+Nicolson reached the quarter-final of the delayed 2020 Tokyo Olympics, before suffering a 3–2 defeat to Great Britain’s Karriss Artingstall.
 She retired from amateur competition with a record of 107–32.

 Professional career

-Nicolson made her professional debut on 3 March 2022 at the Pechanga Resort & Casino in San Diego, USA against the American fighter Jessica Juarez.
-Nicolson was victorious, winning the bout with a unanimous decision.
+Nicolson made her professional debut on 3 March 2022, at the Pechanga Resort & Casino in San Diego, USA, against the American fighter Jessica Juarez.
+Nicolson won by unanimous decision.

+On 15 October 2022, Nicolson defeated Krystina Jacobs by unanimous decision to win her first professional belt, inaugural Commonwealth female featherweight championship in Brisbane, Australia.
+The outing was her first pro-fight on home soil.

+On 4 February 2023, Nicolson defeated Tania Alvarez by unanimous decision to win WBC female Silver featherweight championship at the Hulu Theater in New York, USA.

+On 15 September 2023, Nicolson challenged Sabrina Maribel Perez for the interim WBC featherweight championship at Auditorio Fausto Gutierrez Moreno in Tijuana, Mexico.
+She won the fight by unanimous decision.

+On 25 November 2023 at 3Arena in Dublin, Ireland, Nicolson retained her interim WBC featherweight championship via ninth-round technical knockout against Lucy Wildheart.